jla-gardner/carbon-data/README.md

 # 22.9 Million Carbon Atom Dataset

-See the paper [Synthetic Data Enable Experiments in Atomistic Machine Learning](https://arxiv.org/abs/2211.16443) for more details.
+See the preprint [Synthetic Data Enable Experiments in Atomistic Machine Learning](https://arxiv.org/abs/2211.16443) for more details.

 ## The Data